 Despite the strong Catholic character of modern Poland, some pagan traditions have endured.
 One of the most blithely bizarre and eyebrow-raising is the spring equinox celebration known as the Drowning of Marzanna (Topienie Marzanny).
 Marzanna is the Polish incarnation of the old Slavic goddess of winter, plague and death.
 Fearing her icy grasp, the best way for superstitious Slavs to protect themselves, encourage the timely arrival of spring and ensure a good harvest was to partake in an old-fashioned witch-burning, followed by a drowning (just for good measure).

-In medieval times, the rite involved making a Marzanna effigy out of straw which was then wrapped in linen and beautified with ribbons and beads.
+Dating back to medieval times, the seasonal rite involved making a Marzanna effigy out of straw and sticks, which was then wrapped in linen and gussied up with ribbons and beads.
 On the afternoon of March 21st - the first day of spring - young children would play with/torture the idol, gleefully parading it around and dunking it in every trough and water barrel in the village.
-At dusk the villagers would gather at the riverbank, setting the effigy ablaze and tossing it into the water, cheering as the blazing wretch disappeared downstream.
+At dusk the villagers would gather at the riverbank, setting the effigy ablaze and tossing it into the water, cheering as the blazing wench drifted downstream.

-Today this symbolic folk custom survives, as many children in kindergarten and primary school still participate in the annual creation of a Marzanna doll.
-These figures are usually made out of old clothes and rags, sticks and straw, and range in size from small puppets to life-sized dummies.
-In order to teach the kids the value of...uh...well, at any rate, under adult supervision...uh, we hope...on March 21st, Marzanna is taken to the nearest riverbank or bridge, set ablaze and thrown to her watery grave as the children sing springtime and witch-burning songs.
+In Poland, many children still participate in the creation of a Marzanna doll, organised by their kindergarten or primary schools.
+Today colourful tissue paper, kitchen paper rolls and other recycled materials are often used.
+In order to teach contemporary kids the value of...uh...well, at any rate, under adult supervision, thank goodness, on March 21st, just as in centuries past, Marzanna is taken to the nearest riverbank or bridge, set ablaze and thrown to her watery grave as the children sing springtime and witch-burning songs.

 Już wiosenne słonko wzbija się po niebie